Zach Fulton

-Zachery Quinn Fulton (born September 23, 1991) is a former American football guard who played in the National Football League (NFL).
-He was drafted by the Kansas City Chiefs in the sixth round of the 2014 NFL Draft.
-He played college football at the University of Tennessee.
-He has also played for the Houston Texans.
+Zachery Quinn Fulton (born September 23, 1991) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Kansas City Chiefs in the sixth round of the 2014 NFL draft.
+He also played for the Houston Texans.

+College career

+Fulton played college football at the University of Tennessee from 2010 to 2013 under head coaches Derek Dooley and Butch Jones.
+In his last three seasons, he started all of the games for the Volunteers.

 Professional career

 Kansas City Chiefs

-Fulton was drafted by the Kansas City Chiefs in the sixth round, 193rd overall, in the 2014 NFL Draft.
+Fulton was selected by the Kansas City Chiefs in the sixth round, 193rd overall, in the 2014 NFL draft.
 He won a starting spot during the Chiefs' training camp in August 2014, and made his NFL debut in the Chiefs' season-opening loss to Tennessee on September 7, 2014.
 He was the Chiefs' first sixth-round pick to start in the opening game of his rookie season in 30 years.
 He finished his rookie season starting all 16 games for the Chiefs.
+He played in all 16 games and started six in the 2015 season.
+He appeared in all 16 games and started 12 in the 2016 season.

 In 2017, Fulton played in 15 games, starting 12 at center and at both guard spots throughout the season following injuries to starters Mitch Morse, Laurent Duvernay-Tardif and Bryan Witzmann.